jeremytedwards/data-structures/README.md

 associated with every node.
 Rather, values tend only to be associated with leaves, and with some inner nodes that correspond to keys of interest.

+Autocomplete with Trie.
+A common application of a trie is storing a predictive text or autocomplete dictionary, such as found on google and cellphone autocomplete typing.

 ### Radix Sort: Testing
 [![Build Status](https://travis-ci.org/jeremytedwards/data-structures.svg?branch=sort-radix)](https://travis-ci.org/jeremytedwards/data-structures)